Mentioned in dispatches

-To be mentioned in dispatches (or despatches, MiD) describes a member of the armed forces whose name appears in an official report written by a superior officer and sent to the high command, in which their gallant or meritorious action in the face of the enemy is described.
+To be mentioned in dispatches (or despatches) describes a member of the armed forces whose name appears in an official report written by a superior officer and sent to the high command, in which their gallant or meritorious action in the face of the enemy is described.

 In some countries, a service member's name must be mentioned in dispatches as a condition for receiving certain decorations.

+Being mentioned in dispatches entitles a recipient to wear a small metallic device, but does not include an entitlement to post-nominals.

-United Kingdom, British Empire, and Commonwealth of Nations
+United Kingdom, British Empire and Commonwealth of Nations

+United Kingdom

-Servicemen and women of the British Empire or the Commonwealth who are mentioned in despatches (MiD) are not awarded a medal for their actions, but receive a certificate and wear an oak leaf device on the ribbon of the appropriate campaign medal.
+Servicemen and women of the United Kingdom or the Commonwealth who are mentioned in despatches are not awarded a medal for their actions, but receive a certificate and wear an oak leaf device on the ribbon of the appropriate campaign medal.
 A smaller version of the oak leaf device is attached to the ribbon when worn alone.

 Prior to 2014, only one device could be worn on a ribbon, irrespective of the number of times the recipient was mentioned in despatches.
 Where no campaign medal is awarded, the oak leaf is worn directly on the coat after any medal ribbons.
 In the British Armed Forces, the despatch is published in the London Gazette.

 Prior to 1914, no decoration existed to signify a mention in despatches, although sometimes a medal for gallantry could be awarded in its place.

 For 1914–1918 and up to 10 August 1920, the device consisted of a spray of oak leaves in bronze worn on the ribbon of the Victory Medal.
 Those who did not receive the Victory Medal wore the device on the British War Medal.
-Established in 1919, it was retrospective to August 1914.
-It was not a common honour with, for example, only twenty-five (out of 1,000) members of the Royal Newfoundland Regiment in the First World War mentioned in despatches.
+Established in 1919, it was retroactive to August 1914.
+An example of the frequency of being mentioned in despatches is twenty-five out of 1,000 members of the Royal Newfoundland Regiment were so honored in the First World War.
 In all, 141,082 mentions were recorded in the London Gazette between 1914 and 1920.